 Brian Bell, songwriter and rhythm guitarist for Weezer, was born in Iowa City, IA in 1968.

-Jakob Dylan, lead singer and primary songwriter for the Wallflowers, solo artists, and son of Bob Dylan, was born in New York City in 1969.
+Jakob Dylan, lead singer and primary songwriter for the Wallflowers, solo artist, and son of Bob Dylan, was born in New York City in 1969.

 Tré Cool, drummer for Green Day, was born Frank Edwin Wright III in Frankfurt, West Germany in 1972.